DennisKleinhans/tue-search/README.md

 ## Flask Backend

-To start the Flask backend, please carry out the following steps:
+To run the Flask backend, please carry out the following steps:

 1. **Change to the project directory**: Navigate to the src/middleware directory.
     ```bash